 The Fear And Nature Of Insects

 Psychology tells us that if we wear vibrant colors we are energetic, not shy and highly motivated.
 If we prefer dark colors then we exhibit sensitivity.
 But, what about household pests?
-Research indicates spiders, mice, crickets, earwigs and ants may act. more human than we believe.
+Research indicates that spiders, mice, crickets, earwigs and ants may act. more human than we believe.

 If common household pests are more like us than we once thought then, perhaps we should pay closer attention to them.
 It’s time to listen to what they have to say.
 Maybe knowing the true intentions of a household pest will provide better pest prevention in the future.
 As modern science learns more it is possible to think the days of spraying pesticide could end.
 Pest management professionals throughout the state of Missouri may respond to customer calls whispering pests away.